kevin-44/WAX_Creator_API_Integration/README.md

 <img alt = "XAMPP - Start Apache (The Web Server)" src = "img/xampp_start_apache_server.png">

 Any website you create should be placed in the `htdocs` folder where you installed XAMPP.
-You can access one of your websites at `http://localhost/some-website` via a web browser, where `some-website` is the path to a specific website you wish to render.
+You can access one of your websites at `http://localhost/some-website` via a web browser, where `some-website` is the path to the website you wish to render.

 ### Production Environment